sylvain-kern/ssphd/test.md

 ## Tables

-Tables aren't part of the core Markdown spec, but they are part of GFM and *Markdown Here* supports them.
+Tables aren't part of the core Markdown spec, but they are part of +[GFM] and *Markdown Here* supports them.
 They are an easy way of adding tables to your email -- a task that would otherwise require copy-pasting from another application.

 ```no-highlight
 Colons can be used to align columns.